-Tailpipe: The tailpipe carries the air and water vapor away from the vehicle.
+Tailpipe: The tailpipe gives the gases and water vapor an exit out of the vehicle.

-Mr. Muffler Howell in Howell services the needs of Brighton, Howell, Linden, Milford, Pinckney, South Lyon, Williamston, Fenton.
+Mr. Muffler Howell in Howell services the needs of Brighton, Fenton, Howell, Linden, Milford, Pinckney, South Lyon, Williamston.

 Mr. Muffler Howell